How far your ATV or side by side can go on a tank of gas dramatically depends on its horsepower, tank size, accessories, and your driving style.

 If you can stick to the 2 wheel drive to extend your gas mileage.

-If your ATV has different driving modes or different keys, try using the slower key or mode to save on gas.
+If your machine has different driving modes or different keys, try using the slower key or mode to save on gas.

 Avoid Going Completely Empty